ArtifactForms/MeshLibCore/README.md

 * [Creators](https://github.com/ArtifactForms/MeshLibCoreClean2022/blob/master/MeshLibCoreClean2022/documentation/documentation.md)
 * Modifiers

+## Coordinate System
+The library is build up on a left-handed coordinate system.
+The decision was justified by using the 'Processing' rendering pipeline in the first place.
+But the core library is highly decoupled from the 'Processing' environment.
+So the library could be used independently.

 ## Mesh3D
 The following example shows how to work with the base mesh class.
 For this purpose we want to create a simple quad.
 The quad has four vertices, one for each corner.
 To make things a bit more explanatory we compose the quad out of two triangular faces.